Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 If you go to the Ann Wigmore style Living Food Centers in Michigan (Creative Health Institute) or Puerto Rico (The Ann Wigmore Institute) you'll most likely be served powdered dulse and Kelp is nowhere to be seen.
 But that is the personal preference of the people running the programs, for taste and/or their own physical conditions, and from my own observation from when I was at both places, these folks do not do as much self experience with seaweed as I have.
 Kelp is great for bodies and even packs a bigger punch than the dulse.

-The famous Dr. Schulze's Superfood (which I have recommended to people) also contains dulse and not kelp.
+The famous Dr. Schulze's Superfood (which I have recommended to people) also contains dulse and NOT kelp.

 I think it is because he found that kelp was distasteful to the people he was trying to get to eat the Superfood.
 I knew a medical doctor who worked for Dr. Schulze's company and I encouraged her to eat a lot more seaweed than what was in the Superfood she was getting some good benefits from.
 She chose to eat more dulse and not kelp, but even with that significant increase in dulse, she said she was feeling noticeably better. (www.herbdoc.com 1-800-herb-doc)